 - You can import from archived modules even though you can't edit them, so long as you have editing teacher access to both modules.

-- Turnitin assignments must NEVER be copied from module to another as they become corrupted.
+- Turnitin assignments (or Moodle Assignments with Turnitin enabled) must NEVER be copied from module to another as they become corrupted.

 Importing an item from one module to another

-- In the destination (e.g., new) module, click on the Turn editing on button (top right of screen)
+- In the destination (e.g., new) module, on the 'cogwheel' menu, select 'Import'

-3. Enter the module name or code and click on the Search button to find the module you want to import objects from
+2. Enter the module name or code and click on the 'Search' button to find the module you want to import objects from

-4. A list of modules that match the module name/code will appear.
-Select one of the modules and click on the Continue button
+3. A list of modules that match the module name/code will appear.
+Select one of the modules and click on the 'Continue' button

 Why can't I import from all the modules.

 You may see a message that you cannot import from some modules (below).
 This is because you do not have access to them.
 If you would like to import content from those modules then you need to be enrolled on them as an editing teacher.
-Someone with access to that module e.g. last year's module convenor can give you access by following these linked instructions (not applicable to archived modules - please ask Learning Technologies for access) .
+Someone with editing teacher or School Support access to that module, e.g. last year's module convenor, can give you access by following these linked instructions (not applicable to archived modules - please ask Learning Technologies for access) .
 Once you have access to that module you can try the process again and you will be able to select it.

-6. On the Include screen, keep item(s) you want and the Topic/Section it’s in.
+7. On the Include screen, select None then start ticking items you want (you must also tick the Section/Topic it’s in (or untick anything you don’t want).
+Always untick Turnitin Assignments and Moodle Assignments which cannot be copied.
+If you plan to import everything, or most items from last year, click All to tick all of these.
 (It is important to untick anything you don’t want - which is everything else: by unticking a Section/Topic you will automatically untick everything in that section)